mlfit/mlfit/README.md

 ## Installation

-The package is yet to be on CRAN.
-Hence, the only way to install it right now is via GitHub:
+The package is not currently on CRAN, but can be installed from GitHub
+with:

 ``` r
 # install.packages("devtools")